thamaraiselvam/MEAN-Stack-Cheat-Sheet/README.md

 - #### *HTTP PUT*

-Use PUT APIs primarily to update existing resource.
+Use PUT APIs primarily to update an existing resource.

 - #### *HTTP DELETE*